 Note: State laws are always subject to change.
 While we strive to provide the most current information available, please consult a criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Get a Free Legal Evaluation of Your Criminal Trespass Case
+Get Legal Help with Your Criminal Trespass Charges in California

 Trespassing usually doesn't result in much more than a small fine, but each case is different and some cases may even be charged as felonies.
-If you have been charged with trespassing and believe you have a good defense, you might want to talk to an attorney about your legal options.
-Get started today with a free legal evaluation by a California criminal defense attorney.
+If you've been charged under California criminal trespass laws, you may want to talk to an experienced criminal defense attorney to discuss your legal options.

 Contact a qualified attorney.